 This post may contain affiliate links.
 Read more at our disclosure policy.

-Our Blackening Seasoning Recipe is easy to make and full of flavor.
-This easy seasoning adds incredible flavor to chicken, fish, and pork with a balance of savory, heat, and herbs.
+Our Blackened Seasoning recipe is easy to make and full of flavor.
+This easy blackening rub adds incredible flavor to chicken, fish, and pork with a balance of savory, heat, and herbs.

 Table of Contents